-Anthroposophy in New Zealand
+Anthroposophy in Aotearoa New Zealand

 The Anthroposophical Society is an independent platform where people from all backgrounds can meet and share their work, their learning and their journey.